geetakudumula/animal-image-classifier-tensorflow/README.md

 ## Project Files
-File	Description
+1) animal_classifier_v1.ipynb ---> this is a	Jupyter Notebook: data simulation, training, and prediction
-animal_classifier_v1.ipynb	Jupyter Notebook: data simulation, training, and prediction README.md	This project overview and notes
+2) README.md	This project overview and notes

 ## Sample Prediction Output